 There are two sets of 16-letter words with one variant each, and they are counterterrorism / counterterrorist, and nationalizations /rationalizations.

-It's not too surprisingly that a three letter word can have every one of its letters changed (separately) to make three other words, e.g. bin can change to tin, bun and bit.
-I searched for the longest word that can have each of its letters changed, and found 11 six-letter words:
+It's not too surprising that a three letter word can have every one of its letters changed (separately) to make three other words, e.g. bin can change to tin, bun and bit.
+But what's the longest word that can have each of its letters changed?
+I found 11 six-letter words:

 For the variant words in this table, I picked the most common variant at each position.

 Looking at these variant words, it seems that in many cases the letter can be swapped is a T, P, S or B., so I thought I'd take a look at which letters were most "swappable".

 The table below shows the number of times each letter can be swapped.
 For example, there are over 12,000 words where the S can be swapped for another letter, but only 23 words where the Q can be swapped.

 I makes sense that there are more words where the S can be swapped compared to Q, since there are more Ss in words than Qs.
 So I divided the number swaps by the number of times each letter appears in my word list.
 This gives a percentage for the number of times each instance of a letter can be swapped on average.